steenjd/ruby-guide/environment-setup/ubuntu-linux/install-database.md

 Disable `mysql` client history file to avoid capturing passwords, or remove "group" and "other" permissions from the file:
 ```
-# First, change to your home directory, where your history file is.
+# First, change to your home directory, where your history file is:
 cd

 # This will remove (truncate) currently saved history: